MingkHe/CPSC-585-Wasteland-Warriors/README.md

         Mouse to move camera

     Music:
+        N to start/pause/resume music
-        M to start/end music
+        M to stop music
-        N to pause/resume music
+        Left Shift to switch music

     ESCAPE to quit game